 The College reserves the right to request an updated evaluation should the documentation provided be more than three years old.
 Individual Educational Plans (IEP's) and 504 Plans are not considered sufficient documentation.
-Students desiring accommodations in the college setting should make an appointment and provide copies of all pertinent documentation to:
+Students desiring accommodations in the college setting should contact the Vice President of Academic and Student Affairs at 757.789.1748.